WilliamJohnsonJr/audition/README.md

+# Audition: A Movie Casting App for Casting Agencies

-# Udacity Full Stack Capstone
+Capstone project for the Udacity Full Stack Web Developer Nanodegree

 Initial backend code forked from https://github.com/udacity/render-cloud-example.
 Everything was pretty heavily modified after that.